ABC x WOODFORD FOLK FESTIVAL

 Former Powderfinger drummer Jon Coghill, now an ABC Sunshine Coast radio presenter, will join one of Australia’s best loved FM radio presenters, Sheridan Stewart, to record the ABC’s national New Year’s Eve broadcast from the Pineapple Lounge.

-Aired across Australia on the Local Radio network over two hours on the night of December 31, this popular broadcast connects listeners with just some of the musicians, performers, speakers and thinkers who make up what is an exhaustive Woodford Folk Festival programme.
+Aired across Australia on the ABC Local Radio network over two hours on the night of December 31, this popular broadcast connects listeners with just some of the musicians, performers, speakers and thinkers who make up what is an exhaustive Woodford Folk Festival programme.

-Listeners of ABC Sunshine Coast and ABC Brisbane will have several chances to win tickets to this year’s Woodford Folk Festival during the first week in December, as breakfast presenters give away double day passes to the event, along with a personalised festival experience.
+Listeners of ABC Sunshine Coast and ABC Radio Brisbane will have several chances to win tickets to this year’s Woodford Folk Festival during the first week in December, as breakfast presenters give away double day passes to the event, along with a personalised festival experience.

 The full programme for this year’s Woodford Folk Festival will be released on Saturday, 14 October 2017.